 Serpentine asbestos fibers are long and curly, and chrysotile is often white in color.
 Amphibole asbestos fibers are brittle, needle-like and range in color from green to blue to brown.

-Companies used asbestos in building materials, insulation, fireproofing materials, brakes and more.
-They used asbestos because the mineral’s tough fibers could handle heat, electricity and corrosion.
+Asbestos products were widely used in industry and construction.
+Its heyday spanned from the late 1800s to the 1980s.
+Companies added asbestos to building materials, insulation, fireproofing materials, brakes, and more.
+The tough asbestos fibers could handle heat, electricity and corrosion.

-These past uses have led to asbestos exposure in occupational settings and in homes throughout the U.S. The highest asbestos exposure risk is through workplace exposure.
-While the U.S. is no longer mining asbestos or using it in products, the risk of asbestos exposure is still particularly high for blue-collar workers.
-Older schools, homes built before the ‘80s and military bases also pose a risk of exposure.
+These past uses have led to asbestos exposure in occupational settings, public buildings and homes throughout the U.S. While the U.S. is no longer mining asbestos or using it in products, the risk of asbestos exposure remains for blue-collar workers.

 Occupations With High Asbestos Use

-Asbestos use was widespread in various fields, including manufacturing, construction, power generation and industrial sectors.
-Workers in diverse fields encountered asbestos, and they unknowingly brought fibers home that resulted in secondhand exposure among family members.
+Asbestos was widely used in manufacturing, construction, power generation and the military.
+Workers in diverse fields encountered asbestos.
+They unknowingly brought home fibers.
+This caused secondhand exposure among their families.

 Historically High Risk